Fame Is a Gun: Music video

 The music video for "Fame Is a Gun" was directed by Sean Price Williams, who had previously worked with Rae in "Diet Pepsi" and "Aquamarine", and features a grainy visual style of "David Lynch meets Gregg Araki".
 The surrealist visuals depict Rae as a glamorous woman wearing a blonde wig, pink trench coat and large dark sunglasses, hosting a formal dinner party, as well as a bystander observing the scene from above.
 Eventually, the bystander version crashes the party and fights with her glamorous self, culminating in a dance sequence.
 Daisy Maldonado of Harper's Bazaar observed it as a representation of Rae confronting "her desire for fame and her pursuit of pop stardom."
+HuffPost UK named it one of the best music videos of 2025, commenting: "Taking a dash of Rocky Horror and more than a sprinkle of Pedro Almodóvar, Addison's 'Fame Is a Gun' video, much like the song itself, mixes Hollywood glamour with out-and-out weirdness, to create some real pop magic."

 Live performances

-Rae performed the song for the first time at The Box sister venues in New York City and London during special live shows to celebrate the release of her debut album on June 5 and June 10, 2025, respectively.
-The song was then featured in the setlist of her debut concert The Addison Tour in 2025.
+Rae performed the song for the first time at the Box sister venues in New York City and London during special live shows to celebrate the release of her debut album on June 5 and June 10, 2025, respectively.
+The song was then featured in the setlist of her debut concert, the Addison Tour, in 2025.
 In October 2025, Carter Faith released a country-style cover version of the song for Amazon Music and performed it at Nashville's Grand Ole Opry.

+At the 68th Grammy Awards, Rae performed a shortened version of the song that was included in the Best New Artist medley.
+Joe Coscarelli of The New York Times named the performance one of the best moments of the night, writing that Rae "sold the effortful staging with the right mix of sass and nonchalance."
+Billboards Joe Lynch ranked the performance last among those that night, praising its concept and vision but criticizing Rae's singing.
+Tobias Hess of The Fader declared that she "won the 2026 Grammys Best New Artist" medley as the "standout" performance "showed off Rae's exceptional Britney-like dance abilities and her impressive falsetto."
+The Washington Post ranked it the third best performance of the ceremony, also highlighting "the Britney Spears vibes that Rae contorts so effortlessly into something fresh."
+Business Insiders Callie Ahlgrim listed the performance among the five best of the night, calling Rae a "born performer" and that she "proved that her best new artist nomination was no fluke."
+Malcia Greene of L'Officiel called it "pop princess perfection", while Cosmopolitans Corinne Sullivan stated that Rae "delivered, as expected."
+In June 2026, Rachel Zegler performed an operatic rendition of "Fame Is a Gun" at the Las Culturistas Culture Awards, where the song was nominated for Record of the Year.